${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiments

-\textbf{Results overview.} In MPE, the results show that the SEGNN-based critic and/or actor outperforms the baselines.
+\textbf{Results overview.} The MPE results show that the SEGNN-based critic and/or actor outperforms the baselines by a significant margin.
 Further, since the SEGNN-based architecture can deal with point clouds with an arbitrary number of points, the capability of zero-shot learning and transfer learning is empirically verified in MPE.
-Moreover, the emergence of invariancy of the baselines is proved in all scenarios of MPE.
+Moreover, the emergence of invariancy of the baselines is found in all scenarios of MPE.
+In the MuJoCo tasks, the SEGNN-based architecture performs similarly to the MLP-based baseline in cartpole, consistent with the fact that the symmetries therein are relatively sparse.
+In all the other selected tasks with inherently heavier ${\rm E}(3)$-symmetries, SEGNN-based architectures achieve noticeable improvements over the baseline.
 In SMAC, the experiments show that even the environment only partially satisfies the requirements of ${\rm E}(3)$-symmetric MGs, our SEGNN-based architecture can still be better performed in 6h\_vs\_8z.
-However, in SMAC, there is no obvious emergence of invariancy in MLP-based architectures.
+However, in SMAC, there is no obvious emergence of invariancy in MLP-based architectures, consistent with its limited ${\rm E}(3)$-symmetries.